 |The Eagle River Division is a fictional division of the St. Louis-San Francisco Railroad with right-of-way along the west bank of a mighty river, from the major river city of Lafayette, Missouri to the town of South Park to the South.
 Right-of-way is shared with the Missouri Pacific from South Park north to Eagle Junction.

-Industries served by the Frisco include Purina Mills at Oak Hill, Riverside Cement and Sulphur Springs Quarry, and the industries at South Park.
-Missouri-Pacific served industries include a steel mill, a brewery, and several grain elevators.
-The Katy (MKT) and Terminal RR of St. Louis (TRRA) are also represented with interchanges between the MKT and Frisco at Oak Hill, and between the TRRA and Frisco at South Park.
-Additionally, the MOP and Frisco interchange at Oak Hill.
+Industries served by the Frisco include River Cement and Sulphur Springs Quarry, and the industries at South Park.
+Missouri-Pacific served industries include a steel mill, a brewery, several grain elevators, and mills.
+Branch lines include the Katy (MKT) and Terminal RR of St. Louis (TRRA).